ockertbotha/docker-phoenix/README.md

   if [ -f ./.alias-docker-phoenix-mix ] ; then
       # Run the phoenix mix command in the phoenix Docker container
-      docker-compose run --rm phoenix mix "$@" else if [ -f ./.alias-docker-new-project-mix ] ; then
+      docker-compose run --rm phoenix mix "$@" elif [ -f ./.alias-docker-new-project-mix ] ; then
       # Run the phoenix mix command in the new-project Docker container
       docker-compose run --rm new-project mix "$@" else